Ruth Aguilera

 Ruth V. Aguilera is a Boston-based management science scholar, known by the wider public for her research on the monitoring and transformation of global corporate governance to enhance global business performance.
 She is the Distinguished Darla and Frederick Brodsky Trustee Professor in Global Business at the D'Amore-McKim School of Business at Northeastern University, as well as a visiting professor at ESADE Business School in her hometown, Barcelona, Catalonia, Spain.
-She is an active university teacher and academic editor, and a prolific author of several hundred papers, many of which have been awarded top distinctions.

 Education

-She holds degrees in economics (BBA) and business administration (MA, 1992) from the University of Barcelona, Spain.
+She holds degrees in economics (BBA) and business administration (MA, 1992) from the University of Barcelona.
 She obtained her master's (AM, 1996) and PhD (1999) degrees in sociology from Harvard University.
 Her doctoral thesis is titled "Elites, Corporations, and the Wealth of Nations".

 Career

-After completion of her doctorate, she began academic work as a faculty fellow at the College of Business, University of Illinois at Urbana-Champaign, where she remained as a tenured professor until 2014.
+After completion of her doctorate, she began academic work as a faculty fellow at the College of Business, University of Illinois Urbana-Champaign, where she remained as a tenured professor until 2014.
 In 2014-15, she was a professor at the Business School, National University of Singapore.
 Since 2015, she has been a distinguished professor at the D'Amore-McKim School of Business at Northeastern University.
 Concurrently, since 2020, she has been a visiting professor at the Department of Strategy and General Management, Esade Business School, Universitat Ramon Llull, in Barcelona, Catalonia, Spain.